 Material and Methods

 The method used for this research was the AGMEMOD (Agriculture Member State Modelling) model, which is an econometric, dynamic, multiproduct, multi-country partial equilibrium (PE) model.
 The main role of this model is to generate medium-term simulations of key agricultural market products, i.e. outlooks up to 2030 (Kranjac et al., 2020).
 The model as such has many characteristics as named above, and its dynamic feature realizes in a way that simulated variables are susceptible to exogenous changes (policy and macroeconomic variables).
-Another model feature is the bottom-up approach which is based on the AGMEMOD common country level model template specifically developed to reflect the state and situation of agriculture in a particular country and then combined into a composite EU model (Donellan et al., 2001; Chantreuil et al., 2012).
+Another model feature is the bottom-up approach which is based on the AGMEMOD common country level model template specifically developed to reflect the state and situation of agriculture in a particular country and then combined into a composite EU model (Donnellan et al., 2001; Chantreuil et al., 2012).
 Furthermore, the country level model is composed of many commodity market sub-models.
 For example, the grain sub-model consists of the following commodities: soft and durum wheat, corn, barley, oats and rye.

 Each commodity market is based on annual time-series data, in this case, Croatian soft wheat market historical balance sheet data.
 Data in the model itself ranges from 1995 up to 2018, and it is compiled from national statistical offices or sources and covers data on production, consumption, imports, exports, beginning stocks and ending stocks in the form of balance sheets (CBS, 2019; Ministry of Agriculture, 2019).